The competition for attention online is overwhelming. Many people, businesses, and politicians are clamoring for your attention.

 A single video can go viral, but a marketing campaign you’ve spent hours or weeks on can often receive little or no attention.

-Over the last ten years, I’ve successfully developed my blog into a revenue-generating business that attracts over 500,000 visitors a month.
-I’ve built my blog into something I’m proud of, and I’ve coached and consulted many other bloggers to help them build successful revenue-generating businesses.
+Over the last ten years, I’ve successfully developed my blog into a revenue-generating business that attracts over 500,000 monthly visitors.
+I’ve built my blog into something I’m proud of and coached and consulted many other bloggers to help them build successful revenue-generating businesses.

 Below, I’ll share some of my favorite techniques I’ve used on my blog — the ones that made me feel like the hard work and time spent blogging was worth the effort.

-Are you ready to grow your blog and start attracting the readership you’ve been hoping for?
+Are you ready to grow your blog and attract the readership you’ve hoped for?
 These six proven insights and strategies will help grow your website’s traffic, regardless of your niche.

 1. Go where your competition won’t

-It may sound like I’m directing you to go down a seedy path, but what I mean is, go the extra distance to do more than your competition.
+It may sound like I’m directing you down a seedy path, but I mean, go the extra distance to do more than your competition.

 Being a modern blogger means leaning into your strengths and finding clever, innovative ways to differentiate yourself from your competition.